kuletha-rk/kuletha-rk/README.md

 - 🔭 I’m currently working on ...EDA/ Regression and analytics.
 - 🌱 I’m currently learning and working with ...
 Python3
-- 👯 I’m looking to collaborate on ...
-Analytics and Business Intelligence
+- 👯 I’m looking to collaborate on ...Data Analytics and Business Intelligence
-- 🤔 I’m looking for help with ... data visualization
+- 🤔 I’m looking for help with ...
+Data visualization
 - 💬 Ask me about ...
 My work
 - 📫 How to reach me: ... https://www.linkedin.com/in/rishabh-kuletha-195375179/
-- 😄 Pronouns: ...
-He
+- 😄 Discord : ... kuletha#4214
-- ⚡ Fun fact: ...
-"Lizard poisons Spock.
-Spock smashes scissors.
-Scissors decapitates lizard.
-Lizard eats paper.
-Paper disproves Spock.
-Spock vaporizes rock.
-And, as it always has, rock crushes scissors."  (#tbbt)......Bazinga ! #Connect for more jokes!

 <!--